dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Knowing when to ignore errors

-In some cases, it’s perfectly okay to ignore errors.
-That’s when the On Error Resume Next statement comes into play.
+In some cases, it's perfectly okay to ignore errors.
+That's when the On Error Resume Next statement comes into play.

 The following example loops through each cell in the selected range and converts